aeknt/bashbox/README.md

 # bashbox

-A single script that gives coreutils like things written in pure `bash`
+A single script that gives coreutils like things written in pure `bash`.

+This isnt intended to be really posix, it is missing lot of things from posix and it have things that posix doesnt have.

 # bashbox-merge?
 script to download latest parts of bashbox and merge them into single script